hyungccho/backbone_material/projects/w7d4-news-reader.md

   `Cannot read property 'entries' of undefined`.
 This means the `model` that should have been passed in is `undefined` when the view was created/rendered.

-  We created the `NewReader.Collection.feeds` collection when we first downloaded the JavaScript and started running our application, regardless of which router action we visited, if any.
+  We created the `NewsReader.Collections.feeds` collection when we first downloaded the JavaScript and started running our application, regardless of which router action we visited, if any.
 However, we didn't finish `fetch`ing the feeds before trying to display a particular feed  and `entries`.
 We don't